ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 rclone sync source:path dest:path [flags]
 ```

-### Using `rclone` from multiple locations at the same time
+### Using `rclone` from multiple locations at the simultaneously
 {: #rclone-sync-multiple}

-You can use `rclone` from multiple places at the same time if you choose different subdirectory for the output:
+You can use `rclone` from multiple places simultaneously if you choose different subdirectory for the output:

 ```
 Server A> rclone sync /tmp/whatever remote:ServerA
 Server B> rclone sync /tmp/whatever remote:ServerB
 ```

-If you `sync` to the same directory than you should use `rclone copy`otherwise the two processes might delete each other's others files:
+If you `sync` to the same directory than you can use `rclone copy`, otherwise the two processes might delete each other's others files:

 ```sh
 Server A> rclone copy /tmp/whatever remote:Backup